 Well, I don’t have to wait until we pass by another Country Style outlet to enjoy apple fritters again.
 I can make mine and the homemade version with apples splices instead of apple bits are way, way better than the commercial stuff.
 So easy to make, really.

+Ready to make apple fritters?
 Inspired by a recipe from Deep South Dish.

-- Using a small round cutter or a paring knife, remove the centers of the apple slices to get rid of the seeds.
+Using a small round cutter or a paring knife, remove the centers of the apple slices to get rid of the seeds.

-- Place the flour in a bowl, add the apple slices and toss to coat each one well.
+Place the flour in a bowl, add the apple slices and toss to coat each one well.
 This will help the batter stick to the apple slices.

-- Take an apple slice, shake off the excess flour, dip in the batter and fry in the hot oil.
+Take an apple slice, shake off the excess flour, dip in the batter and fry in the hot oil.
 Cook three to four slices at a time depending on the size of your frying pan.
 It’ll take about a minute for each side to brown; flip over for even browning.

-- Scoop out the apple fritters and drain on a rack.
-Sprinkle with the sugar-cinnamon-nutmeg mixture (or roll them in the mixture).
-Serve at once.
+Scoop out the apple fritters and drain on a rack.